hannesdatta/course-odcm/content/docs/course/exam/_index.md

   - Part 2 is open from 9am - 11.59am + 1 minute (noon).
 You should only start working on part 2 after finishing part 1.
 - Working on your exam: on your own computer
 - Submitting your exam: all questions (including file uploads) will be submitted via TestVision.
 Recall: each part of the exam has to be submitted individually.
-- Registration: not necessary; enrollment to the Canvas course page is sufficient
 - Support during the exam: preferably WhatsApp [see the support section of this website](support); Support only for "unforeseen" errors.
 No support will be given for technical issues that students *should* have solved during the course (e.g., installation of Anaconda, running Jupyter Notebook, etc.)

 ## Form